tomasanchez/tomasanchez/README.md

 - 🔭 I’m currently working on a simple parser for syntaxis and semantics of programming languages.
 - 🌱 I’m currently learning everything 😄
-- ⚡ Fun fact: I love Arctic Monkeys.
+- ⚡ Fun fact: I love Arctic Monkeys, my favourite song is Arabella.

 ### Connect with me: